polterguy/polterguy.github.io/plugins/magic.lambda.auth/index.md

 auth.ticket.get
 ```

-The first slot return _true_ because your root user belongs to _one_ of the roles you supplied as
+The first slot returns _true_ because your root user belongs to _one_ of the roles you supplied as
 a comma separated list of roles.
 The second slot above returns the username, and all the roles the user
 belongs to as a structured lambda object.
 As a general rule of thumb though, you'd not want to secure your
 endpoints using the above slots, but rather the _verify_ slot above, to avoid having errors in your code